micmejia/bible-dump/NKJV/Exodus/Exod 16.md

 And Moses said, "Let no one leave any of it till morning."

 ###### 20
-Notwithstanding they did not [^b]heed Moses.
+Notwithstanding they did not heed Moses.
 But some of them left part of it until morning, and it bred worms and stank.
 And Moses was angry with them.

 ###### 21
 So they gathered it every morning, every man according to his need.
 And when the sun became hot, it melted.